enigmaticlogic/ML_algorithms/ML_models/README.md

   ## Decisions, Decisions, Decisions...
   Note: Decision trees can also be used for regression (which my code includes an option for), but I only explain how they are used for classification here.

   The way a decision tree classifies a sample is essentially a flowchart.
-The tree is comprised of many nodes, and the sample is passed from one node to the next until it reaches a so called leaf node, or some other condition is met (more on that in a bit).
+The tree is comprised of many nodes, and the sample is passed from one node to the next until it reaches a so called leaf node.
 At each node, a series of conditions determine the next node the sample is passed to.
 These conditions could be anything, and are easiest to think about in the form of questions.
 For example, a node might ask "What color is the sample?" and branch out to 3 nodes representing red, blue, and green.
+One strength of decision trees is the ability to follow a sample down the tree and see the exact process by which it was classified!
 For numerical feature values, these conditions are often just inequalities.
 In my program, each node is either a leaf node or splits into two other nodes.
-A leaf node simply classifies an sample that reaches it, so it does not branch into any more nodes.
-One strength of decision trees is the ability to follow a sample down the tree and see the exact process by which it was classified!
+A leaf node simply classifies a sample that reaches it, so it does not split into any more nodes.

   But how does one choose when to stop splitting and designate a node as a leaf node, which conditions to use to split nodes, and how many times to branch nodes?
 To determine when a node should stop splitting and become a leaf node, we use something called the purity of the node.
 Essentially, we run our training data through the tree and if a large portion of the data at a node has the same label, that node is considered to be more pure than if there is an even mix.
 If a node ends up with all samples with the same label, that node is pure.
 There are several ways to measure purity, but we use the most common which is called the GINI score.
-If a node is completely pure, we designate it as a leaf node, and otherwise we split the node.
+If a node is completely pure, we designate it as a leaf node.
 The effectiveness of splitting conditions of a node are measured by something called GAIN, which is a function of the GINI score of the parent node and that of the nodes it splits to.
 Since there are a finite number of features, we can test every possible splitting condition for a single feature to find the best split for that feature, and repeat this process to find the best splitting condition across all features.
-It is by this process that the tree is generated, but the user still msut decide how many times to branch (called the max depth), and typically will assign a minimum number of samples in a node to consider splitting it (for example, it doesn't make sense to split a node with only one sample in it).
+It is by this process that the tree is generated, but the user still must decide how many times to branch (called the max depth), and typically will assign a minimum number of samples in a node to consider splitting it (for example, it doesn't make sense to split a node with only one sample in it).
+Due to these practicies, not all leaf nodes will be completely pure.
 If there is a tie for training samples classified in one of these nodes, the label designated by the node is chosen arbitrarily.
-These are hyper parameters that must be tuned by the user.
+The maximum depth and minimum split are hyper parameters that must be tuned by the user.
+Decision trees are often "pruned" by removing some nodes from the tree, but I will not cover pruning techniques here.

   ## Required Libraries
-  The following Python libraries are required for this program: Numpy, Pandas, Collections, and Sklearn.
+  The following Python libraries are required for this program: Numpy, Pandas, Scipy, and Sklearn.

   ## Hyperparameters
-  max_depth: The maximum number of layers the tree can have (one more than the number of times a layer of nodes can split), an integer.
+  max_depth: The maximum number of layers the tree can have, an integer.
   min_samples: The minimum number of training samples in a node for it to be considered for splitting, an integer.
   mode: Set to 'classifier' for classification tasks and 'regressor' for regression tasks.